 If quality, affordability and versatility are your jam, you’ve got to consider the Weber Smokey Mountain for your backyard.
 This dedicated smoker from one of the industry’s top leaders really hits the nail on the head for anyone who’s after a great value-for-money barbecue that’s versatile and won’t just putt out after one season.

-Ranking as one of the best smokers on the market in 2020, this Weber Smokey Mountain review will give you all you need to know to decide if it’s the right smoker for you.
+Ranking as one of the best smokers on the market, and our top pick for the best smoker under $300 (14″ version) this Weber Smokey Mountain review will give you all you need to know to decide if it’s the right smoker for you.

 Features of the WSM